sebanc/linuxloops/Readme/Recommended-setups.md

 Requirement: Secure Boot disabled.

-Evaluate the space you will want to give to your linuxloops OS images, Open Windows Disk Management, free up disk space and create an ExFAT partition.
+Evaluate the space you will want to give to your Linuxloops OS images, Open Windows Disk Management, free up disk space and create an ExFAT partition.

 Install Grub2Win.

-Install your disk images on the ExFAT partition and copy the linuxloops grub configurations in Grub2Win.
+Install your disk images on the ExFAT partition and copy the Linuxloops grub configurations in Grub2Win.

-Reboot and launch your linuxloops image from Grub2Win.
+Reboot and launch your Linuxloops image from Grub2Win.

 <!-- Reference Links -->